sapcc/keppel/docs/api-spec.md

 - `account.name` may not be present (the name is already given in the URL), and
 - `account.auth_tenant_id` and `account.replication` may not be changed for existing accounts.

+The following options for the `account.validation` fields are possible:
+- Providing `validation.rule_for_manifest` with a valid [CEL expression](https://cel.dev/) that outputs a boolean.
+As of now, `labels` is the only variable that can be used for the expression, e.g. `'foo' in labels || 'bar' in labels)`.
+- Providing `validation.required_labels` with a list of strings that do not contain `","`.
+This option is deprecated but kept for backwards compatibility.
+- Providing both `validation.rule_for_manifest` and `validation.required_labels` if they are logically equivalent.

 On success, returns 200 and a JSON response body like from the corresponding GET endpoint.